 Laura and James were alarmed by the lack of understanding of National Guidance that was revealed by a Serious Incident Review held by the hospital.
 It failed to identify the fundamental failings that had resulted in Theo’s death.

-A later report by the Hospital Safety Investigation Board (HSIB) states:
+A later report by the Hospital Safety Investigation Branch (HSIB) states:

 - Admission checks that may have identified that the baby was breech were not carried out.

 The breech position was not identified until labour had progressed to the point where the baby’s testes were felt.

 - Hospital policy did not declare an undiagnosed breech birth as an emergency, as should have happened.

 - There was not a consultant available on site to manage the birth, as is recommended in the Royal College guidance.
 The one consultant who was on site was in theatre and a junior doctor was instead sent to assist.